Who saves the most time and money with lean PAM software?

-For any other machine-to-machine use cases, PrivX provides a Vault that can store access credentials.
+For any other machine-to-machine use cases, PrivX provides a Secrets Vault that can store access credentials.
 The Vault is accessible through a REST API and PrivX provides a command line interface (CLI) client, as well as Golang and Python SDKs (software development kit), for storing and retrieving these secrets.

 PrivX Secrets Vault for secrets management

 We always encourage customers to use just-in-time and ephemeral certificate-based authentication.
 For systems that cannot be configured for certificate access, PrivX provides a Vault API and a Vault UI for storing and retrieving secrets.

 PrivX comes with a CLI client, as well as Golang and Python SDKs, for storing and retrieving secrets.
 The privileges to access and modify stored secrets are granted via PrivX roles.